kopickik/demo-gm/README.md

 ## Tips

-To force rebuild your styles while `grunt serve` is churning, you can open a separate terminal window and run `grunt sass && grunt build` to recreate the styles.
-The load order can be affected in `index.html`.
+To force rebuild your styles while `grunt serve` is churning, just save `main.scss`.
+The load order for styles can be affected in `index.html`.